 Clients we have worked for include the European Commission, UNESCO, UNWTO, UNDP, the British Foreign and Commonwealth Office, and the British Council.

 We have a strong network of associates we collaborate with if a project requires it.
-This network includes architects, archaeologists, geologists and geographers, as well as artists, planners and interpreters.
+This includes architects, archaeologists, geologists and geographers, as well as artists, planners and interpreters.
 Having a small core team enables us to be nimble, meaning quick decisions when you need them.

 Team